 Meditation is an alternation between focused attention and open attention, a sort of “breathing” of attention: we intentionally focus on an object of contemplation, then the object is released and the vigilance remains open and non-focused: cognitive breathing.

 Meditation is not an escape route, but preparation for life.
 It is therefore essential to come out of meditation, by the “door to gratitude”, bringing the fruits of the meditative life to real life.

 The contemplative experience

 Meditation may lead to exceptional states of consciousness, to “contemplative experiences”.
 Traditions have diverging opinions on the question; some consider them to be mere distractions, other fundamental elements.
 In this field, the potential problems come from our attitude, not from the experience itself.
 The healthiest attitude is, therefore, acceptance, trusting that explanations do not have to come immediately.
 We are on a path of knowledge that requires patience more than anything else…

 Attending to the interior

 Our world has two sides.
-The external one with all its agitation, in which we struggle every day and the other internal one, silent and often unobserved.
+The external one with all its agitation, in which we struggle every day, and the other internal one, silent and often unobserved.
 In meditation, we turn towards this forgotten half.
 It is always present, always calm, and within it, our wisdom will find its source.
-It is only by making the choice to return there that we can live a full life, both inner and outer.
+It is only by choosing to return there that we can live a full life, both inner and outer.